True Crime in the Great Outdoors

 Introduction to the James Jordan Appalachian Trail attacks in 2019

-James Louis Jordan, 30, of West Yarmouth, Massachusetts, was arrested in the early morning of Saturday, May 11, 2019.
+James Louis Jordan, 30, of West Yarmouth, Massachusetts, was arrested early on Saturday, May 11, 2019.
 He was charged with one count of murder and one count of assault with the intent to murder within the special maritime territorial jurisdiction of the United States.

 He had undertaken an attack on the Appalachian Trail on Friday, May 10, 2019, which left one hiker dead and another hospitalized.
 His first appearance in federal court was in Abingdon on Monday, May 13, 2019.